-Based on the classification into two groups, the approach is to compare the paintings by overlaying traced outlines transferred onto transparent sheets.
+Based on the classification into two groups, the approach is to compare the paintings by overlaying traced outlines transferred onto transparent sheets120.

-21. First group 125: 'London', 'Budapest', and 'Turin'
+21. First group 121: 'London', 'Budapest', and 'Turin'

-Analysis from the National Gallery indicates that the panel in London and the example in Budapest likely originated from the same cartoon (Bulletin No. 17, 1996 - Appendix 8).
-After scaling the versions in the first group, the overlay of the Christ outlines reveals an almost perfect match, with the exception of the robe, which differs slightly below the shoulder.
+Analysis from the National Gallery indicates that the panel in London and the example in Budapest likely originated from the same cartoon (Bulletin No. 17, 1996 - Appendix 8)122.
+After scaling the versions in the first group123, the overlay of the Christ outlines reveals an almost perfect match, with the exception of the robe, which differs slightly below the shoulder.
 The hypothesis of a shared cartoon thus appears entirely plausible.

-Key points B, C, D, and E, or shared notable points, play a critical role in the structure of the figure of Christ.
+Key points A,B, C and D, or shared notable points, play a critical role in the structure of the figure of Christ.

-124: For further details on this study, see Kourtchevsky, S. (07/2024), 'Study of a Christ Carrying the Cross from the Italian Renaissance', pp.85s.
+^{120:} For further details on this study, see Kourtchevsky, S. (07/2024), 'Study of a Christ Carrying the Cross from the Italian Renaissance', pp.85s.

-125 : The images of Giampietrino's paintings were provided in professional TIF format by the owning museums.
+^{121:} The images of Giampietrino's paintings were provided in professional TIF format by the owning museums.

-126 : See also National Gallery description: "The National Gallery's panel is one of several more or less identical versions of the same picture by Giampietrino, suggesting that he kept reusing the same cartoon".
+^{122 :} See also National Gallery description: "The National Gallery's panel is one of several more or less identical versions of the same picture by Giampietrino, suggesting that he kept reusing the same cartoon".

-127 : Calculations based on the dimensions of the panels in centimetres and the images in pixels demonstrated that the dimensions of the Christ figure were identical.
+^{123 :} Calculations based on the dimensions of the panels in centimetres and the images in pixels demonstrated that the dimensions of the Christ figure were identical.
 This would confirm the use of the same cartoon.